Reading time: ( words)

 The capital of Peru, with a population of nearly 10 million, is also known as the “City of Kings” due it having been founded during an important Catholic holiday and feast.
 Lima has plenty to offer, from its historical center all the way to its energetic neighborhoods that radiate with a culinary prowess that draws in chefs from around the globe.
 The city is also no stranger to its fair share of archeological sites and museums, too.
 Beautiful scenic overlooks will also allow you to admire the views of the city and the Pacific Ocean.

-Is Peru calling your name?
+Peru is calling your name!

 There are simply so many things to do in Chile, that it’s hard to know where to even begin.
 The country is, indeed, vast, but this is exactly what makes it an excellent place, as it caters to a wide gamut of tastes and interests.
 Nature lovers, artists, wine and food connoisseurs, hikers, climbers, and explorers alike will all easily fall in love with what Chile has to offer.